Nonye2K3/chia/Quick-Start-Guide.md

 Remember that once you complete your install you **must be in the [Python virtual environment](https://docs.python-guide.org/dev/virtualenvs/)** which you access from the chia-blockchain directory (or your home directory if you opted for a binary install) with the command `.   ./activate` or `.\venv\Scipts\activate.ps1` on Windows PowerShell.
 Both dots are critical and once executed correctly your cli prompt will look something like `(venv) username@machine:~$` with ``(venv)`` prepended.

 Use `deactivate` should you want to exit the venv.
 Windows users will find the venv with `cd "~\AppData\Local\Programs\Chia Network\Chia Blockchain\"`.
-If you're not a fan of dots, an equivalent alternative on most platforms is `source venv/bin/activate` that you'll see in places in this documentation.
+If you're not a fan of dots, an equivalent alternative on most platforms is `source venv/bin/activate` and you'll see that method in places in this documentation.

 # Migrate or set up configuration files
 ```bash